Raging Bully

-"Raging Bully" is the 6th broadcast episode of the animated television series Phineas and Ferb.
+"Raging Bully" is the first half of the fifth episode, as well as the 6th broadcast episode of the animated television series Phineas and Ferb.
 The episode was originally broadcast on Disney Channel in the United States on February 4, 2008.
 In the episode, Phineas Flynn is challenged to a thumb wrestling competition at the mall by the local bully, Buford, after he accidentally embarrasses him in the food court.
 Meanwhile, the evil Dr. Heinz Doofenshmirtz tries using a hypnotic contraption to force everyone to celebrate his birthday and clean up their mess after the party.

 "Raging Bully" was written by series co-creators Dan Povenmire and Jeff "Swampy" Marsh and directed by Povenmire.
 Heavyweight boxing champion Evander Holyfield guest starred as himself, training Phineas for the big thumb-wrestling match.
-The episode originally broadcast on Disney Channel on February 6, 2008, as part of the month-long special event, "Phineas and Ferb-urary."
+The episode originally broadcast on Disney Channel on February 4, 2008, as part of the month-long special event, "Phineas and Ferb-urary."
 It received generally positive reviews from television critics and the featured musical number, "He's a Bully," became available on the official Phineas and Ferb soundtrack in 2009.